New Arab Israeli party could be ploy by banned Islamic Movement

-“They come from the academic ‘hard core’ of the movement at the Center for Contemporary Studies in Umm el-Fahm,” he said.
+New party members come from the academic ‘hard core’ of the Islamic Movement at the Center for Contemporary Studies in Umm el-Fahm, expert tells 'Post.'